 2016 Hunting Rates from Remote Camp

-$2995.00 for self guided.
-September season in WMD 1.
-Includes private and spacious tents with cots, sleeping pads, hot showers and clean out houses.
-All meals provided by a dedicated camp cook.
+$2995.00 for self guided, September season in WMD 1, and October Season in WMD 2.
+Includes private and spacious new Alaknak Ultimate Tent with wood stove, cots, sleeping pads, hot showers and outhouses cleaned daily.
+All meals provided by a dedicated camp cook so you can focus on your hunt!

 We can assist you with your self guided hunt when it comes to quartering and packing out your moose from the woods allowing you to get on foot to spot n stalk for your moose away from roads.